CarrotIsland/the-interrobanger/README.md

 Notice
 ------------
 - We are aware this extension will not replace punctation on pages that load dynamically, though AJAX.
-- It will only work correctly on static pages.
 - We know of a fix but haven't implemented it yet.
 Sorry!